DriftingOtter/clamshell/README.md

 ## Dependencies

 - Neovim (for editor, but can be changed in code)
-- bat    (for outputting todo file contents)
+- bat    (for outputting todo file contents, but can be changed in code)

 ## Authors